What is a MCX RF Connector?

 MCX Type RF Connector FAQ

-QWhat is the difference between MCX connectors and MMCX connectors?
+QWhat is the difference between MCX and MMCX connectors?

 A